 Regardless, it appears that the Zone of Silence remains among the list of the unexplained, more than likely because it is far more beneficial for tourist revenue than the title "the Zone of the not-so-unexplained Silence."

-Top Image: Source: Visual Evidences of Higher Intelligence from Antiquity
+Top Image: The Mexican Zone of Silence (Zona del Silencio).
+Source: Visual Evidences of Higher Intelligence from Antiquity

 Barclay, Michael.
 2015.
 "USAF Accidentally Launched Rocket into Mexico’s Mapimi Desert 45 Years Ago."
 Unredacted.
 Accessed October, 20, 2017.